Department of Mechanical Engineering

 • applicants with a transfer grade point average below 3.00 may be granted admission to the College by committee review.

-Applicants who do not meet Mechanical Engineering admission requirements will be admitted to the Engineering, Math, and Sciences Studies in the University College.
+Applicants who do not meet Mechanical Engineering admission requirements will be admitted to the Engineering, Math, and Sciences Studies major in the University College.
 Students have three semesters to complete Calculus I with a grade of "C-" or better and meet the ME Transfer Requirements.

 “C-” Grade Rule

-A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree or any other course that is a prerequisite to a required ME or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
+A grade of “C-” or better in any science, engineering, or mathematics course required for an engineering degree or any other course that is a prerequisite to any ME or Engineering (EGR) course indicates satisfactory preparation for further engineering education.
 Any course assigned a grade below a “C-” must be repeated before enrolling in any course for which it is a prerequisite.
 This requirement is subject to both the Gateway Course and Three-Attempt Limit rules.

 Bachelor of Science Degree in Mechanical Engineering